Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 {% cut "What's the difference between the exam pool that I pay for and the main pool?" %}

 Exam is a pool that contains only the control tasks.
-Usually it's small and intended to check how users learned to do your tasks after they read the instructions and completed the training.
+Usually it's small, and intended to check how Tolokers have learned to do your tasks after they read the instructions and have completed the training.

-Unlike your main pool, you already know correct responses for every task.
+Unlike your main pool, you already know the correct responses for every task in this pool.
 You can set the price to zero.
-Based on the results of responses to control tasks, you can assign a skill to the Tolokers and then specify it in the main pool as a filter.
+Based on the results of the control tasks, you can assign a skill to the Tolokers and then specify it in the main pool as a filter.
 For example, `≥ 80` or `≠ Is missing`.
 You don't have to create an exam, because the training pool provides enough practice for simple tasks.
 But many requesters also use exams.

 {% endcut %}

 {% cut "Which parameter affects the skill expiration?" %}

-Validity period of the training skills is governed by the **Retry after** parameter.
+The validity period of the training skills is controlled by the **Retry after** parameter.

 The skill is deleted in the specified number of days if the Toloker: